getty-zig/getty.so/pages/guide/serializers.md

     // pointer to it if mutability is required in your method implementations). comptime Context: type,

-    // O is the return type for most of getty.Serializer's required methods. comptime O: type,
+    // O is the return type for most of getty.Serializer's methods. comptime O: type,

-    // E is the error set returned by getty.Serializer's required methods upon
+    // E is the error set returned by getty.Serializer's methods upon failure. comptime E: type,
-    // failure.
-    comptime E: type,

     // user_sbt and serializer_sbt are user- and serializer- defined